 The best Crispy Baked Zucchini rounds with Parmesan cheese, Panko breadcrumbs, garlic, and spices.
-Jump to Recipe keyboard_arrow_down
+Never mushy, ready in 15 minutes, so much flavor!

-Looking for a new veggie to eat tonight?
-Or today for lunch or breakfast for that matter?
-Look no further than this delicious, nutritious, fast, easy, tasty Crispy Baked Zucchini!
+Looking for a new veggie dish to make tonight?
+Look no further than this delicious, nutritious, fast, and easy Parmesan Baked Zucchini!

 How do you make Crispy Baked Zucchini?